zogar1993/jsonkraken/README.md

 ## JsonValue creation from scratch

-Both JsonArray and JsonObject can be created by parameterless constructors varargs are supported by creation, which means you could:
+Both JsonArray and JsonObject can be created by parameterless constructors.

+When constructing any of those, varargs are supported, which means you could:

     JsonArray(1, "one", true)
     JsonObject("key1" to 1, "key2" to "one", "key3" to true)